PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Cognitive Models of Language Learning - Requirements and Use-cases.md

 __To solve this use-case, you will need to:__
 - [ ] Some step

-Deliverable:
+Deliverables:
 - Flowchart meeting the points above where the files is delivered as: .pptx, .pdf, .png, .docx, .jpeg, and .JPG.
 For other file extensions, contact the course instructor.
+This flowchart can potentially be the same as the one for use-case 1.
+- Recorded walkthrough (maximum of 15 minutes) in microsoft teams where explain how the information is processed by the baby.
+First for step one (only once) and then for step 2.
+Make sure your flowchart walkthrough covers all the relevant input and output criteria; and how these inputs and output are covered in the environment and to which categories they belong (e.g. tactile cue).
+Only focus on the cues which are relevant for understanding the situational context.

 <br>